Zach Johnson: Professional career

 At the 2014 U.S. Open, Johnson had a hole in one on the 172 yard par-3 9th hole.
 It was the 44th hole in one in U.S. Open history, and just the second at Pinehurst No. 2.

 On July 20, 2015, Johnson beat Louis Oosthuizen and Marc Leishman in a four-hole playoff to win the Open Championship at St Andrews for his 12th PGA Tour win and second major.
 He became only the sixth golfer to win majors at Augusta and St. Andrews, the others being Sam Snead, Jack Nicklaus, Nick Faldo, Seve Ballesteros, and Woods.

 Johnson is one of only two players (with Phil Mickelson) to have twice shot a round of 60 on the PGA Tour, though Jim Furyk shot rounds of 58 and 59.

 In July 2019, Johnson fell out of the Official World Golf Ranking top 100 players for the first time since April 2004, when his first tour victory at the 2004 BellSouth Classic vaulted him from 126th in the world to 49th.
 From 2004 to 2018, Johnson made at least $1.6 million every season, and he grabbed wins in all but one season between 2007 and 2015.
 The only year he didn't, 2011, Johnson still managed to finish T-6 or better in four events, and he also finished solo second at the Hero World Challenge.

 In August 2019, Johnson failed to make the FedEx Cup Playoffs for the first time since the playoffs were introduced in 2007.
 "Extreme disappointment.
 That's about all I've got at this point is just extreme disappointment," Johnson said.
-"I mean, I didn’t play as much as I typically do in the past, probably 3-5 tournaments less, but that's just because of the season of life that I'm in.
+"I mean, I didn't play as much as I typically do in the past, probably 3-5 tournaments less, but that's just because of the season of life that I'm in.
 So there's more opportunity when you play more, but that has nothing to do with my play."
 Once a fixture near the top of the rankings, Johnson slipped to 126th in the world.
 He remains fully exempt for the 2019–20 PGA Tour season in the final part of a five-year exemption for winning the 2015 Open Championship, an insurance that the 43-year-old admitted allowed him to play with added "freedom" during a lean year.

 In July 2021, Johnson was forced to withdraw from 2021 Open Championship after testing positive for COVID-19, ending his streak at participating in 69 consecutive majors.

 Personal life

 Johnson and his wife, the former Kim Barclay, were members of First Baptist Church in Orlando.

 Johnson was raised a Catholic, but joined his wife's church prior to their marriage in 2003.
 They have two sons, Will and Wyatt, and one daughter, Abby Jane.
 They lived in Lake Mary, Florida and now reside in St. Simons, Georgia.

-Johnson won the Payne Stewart Award in 2020.

-He is not to be confused with golf club professional Zach J. Johnson.